-- Continue to improve infrastructure and functionality of The Crescent as a regional venue for major outdoor events - Facilitate a diverse offering of commercial and community events, underpinned by the Event Management Framework.
+- Continue to improve infrastructure and functionality of • The Crescent as a regional venue for major outdoor events - Facilitate a diverse offering of commercial and community events, underpinned by the Event Management Framework.

-- Manage and improve sight lines to Old Government House, the Dairy and the heritage monuments to The Crescent and from across the river - Prioritise the pedestrian and cycle path network over the road network through the implementation of the People's Loop Strategy - Improve walking connections between the Paddocks Precinct and The Crescent Precinct.
+- Manage and improve sight lines to Old Government House, the Dairy and the heritage monuments to The Crescent and from across the river - Prioritise the pedestrian and cycle and path network over vehicles through the implementation of the People's Loop - Improve walking connections between the Paddocks Precinct and The Crescent Precinct.

-- Work with government and non-government partners and the community to deliver a financially sustainable annual events program in The Crescent - Continue to use the existing river water to irrigate The Crescent sustainably.
+- · Work with government and non-government partners and the community to deliver a financially sustainable annual events program in The Crescent - Continue to use the existing river water to irrigate The • Crescent sustainably.

-The Crescent Precinct map outlines what is to be conserved in implementing the heritage policies and management priorities of this Precinct.
-Further information on the heritage values that informed this map can be found in the Heritage Significance section of Your Parramatta Park 2030.
+The Crescent Precinct map outlines what is to be conserved in implementing the heritage policies and management priorities of the precinct.
+Further information on the heritage values can be found in the Heritage Significance section of Your Parramatta Park 2030.